masuden0000/HR08_NotesApp-w-JSON-Server/README.md

 # Getting Started with Create React App

 This is my app for save any notes.
 This apps have build with reactJS and JSON Server.
 To use this apps you must connect with JSON Server and then you can run on terminal, write on your device "npm run server".
+*Not responsive layer, recommended to open on dekstop*